utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 To manually refresh a token, select **Refresh** next to the token expiration time.

-> Note that this feature is available only when manually sending the request and functionality has not been extended for scheduled runs or monitors on the same collection.
+> Auto-refresh is only available when manually sending the request, and not for scheduled runs or monitors on the same collection.

 #### Sharing an OAuth 2.0 access token